-Once upon a time, the Cubans landed in Miami and the Earth stood still.
+Once upon a time, the Cubans landed and Miami stood still.

 A brief introduction to the history of the Cuban conquest of Miami.

 Heading down to South Florida?
-Thinking of gay Nikki Beach, unbeatable weather, seafood, the neighboring Keys Dolphins, and Marlins that don't swim, maybe?
+Thinking of Nikki Beach, unbeatable weather, seafood, the neighboring Keys Dolphins, and Marlins that don't swim?
 That's the brochure available at your local gas station and that's exactly what you get.
 Period....unless...

 Surprise!
 South Florida offers the most exotic and unique bid of any tourist destination whatsoever and it is not in that brochure.

 First things first, though.
 The City of Miami lies at the heart of a county, namely Miami-Dade County.
 Thirty-four cities make up the county which is located just a few blocks south of the United States of America.
 It sits in between Broward County and Monroe, a.k.a the Florida Keys.
 Miami, for one, and its surroundings are mostly a Cuban-American by-product.
 It is in Hialeah, though, where the full force of that gracious species known as los cubanos flourishes unrivaled!